JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-09-12-featureflagsarchitecture.md

 }
 ```

-For debug builds, usually only the `RuntimeFeatureFlagProvider` is enabled, but optionally you can also enable the `FirebaseFeatureFlagProvider` so the remote feature flags can be tested.
+For debug builds, usually only the `RuntimeFeatureFlagProvider` is enabled so feature flags can be toggled from the test settings screen (more on that next).

+But you can even enable the `FirebaseFeatureFlagProvider` in the debug build.
+This allows to also easily test the remote feature flag tool.

-In release, however, the `FeatureFlag` value is taken from Firebase when the `FeatureFlag` was made remotely available, otherwise, the `StoreFeatureFlagProvider` is used.
+In release, however, the `FeatureFlag` value is taken from Firebase when the `FeatureFlag` was made remotely available (using `hasFeature()` in `FirebaseFeatureFlagProvider`).
+If not, the value from `StoreFeatureFlagProvider` is used.

 ![Different FeatureFlagProviders and their priority for every build type]({{ site.url }}{{ site.baseurl }}/img/blog/featureflagarchitecture/featureflagprovider_priority.png)